suth/video-thumbnails/video-thumbnails/readme.txt

 *   Vimeo
 *   JR Embed (uses `[youtube id=VIDEO_ID]` to embed videos, I've modified mine to also allow `[vimeo id=VIDEO_ID]`)

-If no thumbnail is found, a default thumbnail is returned, which can be changed by replacing /wp-content/plugins/video-thumbnails/default.jpg
+If no thumbnail is found, a default thumbnail is returned, which can be changed by replacing the `default.jpg` file found in your `/plugins/video-thumbnails/` directory.

 This is just a start, so don't hesitate to share suggestions and let me know if you find any problems.